 1480-1505: Ivan III—known as Ivan the Great—rules, freeing Russia from the Mongols, and consolidating Muscovite rule.

-1547-1584: Ivan IV—or Ivan the Terrible—becomes the first tsar of Russia.
-The grandson of Ivan the Great expands the Muscovite territory into Serbia, while instituting a reign of terror against nobility using military rule.
+1547-1584: Ivan IV—or Ivan the Terrible—becomes the first czar of Russia.
+The grandson of Ivan the Great expands the Muscovite territory into Siberia, while instituting a reign of terror against nobility using military rule.
 He dies of a stroke in 1584.

 1689-1725: Peter the Great rules until his death, building a new capital in St. Petersburg, modernizing the military (and founding the Russian navy) and reorganizing the government.
 With his introduction of Western European culture, Russia becomes a world power.

 1762: Russia’s longest-ruling female leader, Catherine II, or Catherine the Great, takes power in a bloodless coup and her reign marks Russia’s era of enlightenment.
 A champion of the arts, her 30-plus-year rule also extends Russia’s borders.